secretlifeof/juhuui/README.md

 ### UI tool intended for design systems

-I made this tool wanting the best (very objective) of Styled-Components, Chakra-UI, but with atomic CSS classes.
+I made this tool wanting the best (very objective) of Styled-Components, Chakra-UI but with atomic CSS (single purpose classes).
 You can merge and nest components.
 Create variants.

-Hopefully you will have the same joy using JuhuUi as me.
+Hopefully you will have the same joy using juhuUi as me.

 ---